JamesTrick/blog/content/posts/docker-machine-learning.md

 The Dockerfile below is relatively straight-forward.
 We leverage of an existing base-image with Python 3.6.2 already installed, then we make and copy our application folders into the container.

+    FROM python:3.6.2

+    # make directories suited to your application
+    RUN mkdir -p /home/project/app
+    RUN mkdir -p /home/project/app/models
+    WORKDIR /home/project/app

+    # copy and install packages for flask
+    COPY requirements.txt /home/project/app
+    RUN pip install --no-cache-dir -r requirements.txt

+    # copy contents from your local to your docker container
+    COPY . /home/project/app
+    COPY ./models /home/project/app/models

-You may notice, that we haven’t specificed `flask run` or any equivalent command in our Dockerfile.
+You may notice, that we haven’t specified `flask run` or any equivalent command in our Dockerfile.
 This is because we want to use gunicorn to start our Flask application.
 We also want to it to be started alongside our nginx container when.
 So we’ll be doing this when we configure Docker Compose later on.

 ### nginx